Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Material_selection.md

 Price: £8.67 per metre square or £57.8 per kg

-Polyester fabrics are hydrophobic and does not absorb too much water.
+Main benefits: Polyester fabrics are hydrophobic and does not absorb too much water.
 Instead, moisture is being wicked to the surface of the material.
 This meant that it has a poor water retention but a high evaporation rate.
+It also has good wear resistance and could last very long.

+Downsides: Cost, environmental harms (being non-biodegradable)